Let’s Introduce Ourselves

 The Australian Notional Imams Council (ANIC) is the only central, Islamic body that holds key representation from Australian-based Muslim clerics.
 Registered as a public company, ANIC was established in late 2006 as an umbrella organisation consisting of a Council of Imams, representing each Australian State and Territory.

-The ANIC is governed by a General Assembly and on the executive board, which is solely elected by its members.
-At the Councils inaugural General Assembly Meeting held in March 2006. on the executive board of 15 members representing all States and Territories were elected for a two-year term.
+ANIC is governed by a General Assembly and on the executive board, which is solely elected by its members.
+At the Councils inaugural General Assembly Meeting held in March 2006.
+On the ANIC executive board of 18 members representing all States and Territories were elected for a three-year term.

-A key resolution passed at the inaugural AGM empowered the executive board to elect a Council Of Fatwa (Islamic rulings) consisting of seven Imams and to also appoint the position of Mufti of Australia.
+A key resolution passed at the inaugural AGM empowered the executive board to elect and appoint the position of The Grand Mufti of Australia.

 Who We Are